• Skip to main content

 IAAI/AAAI Talk Video: https://slideslive.com/38952432

-With over 35 years of researching, developing, building and now investing in AI, in this presentation Dr. Kai-Fu Lee will givie his unique perspectives on how AI is now moving from the age of major scientific discovery since deep learning breakthrough, into the age of commercial implementations.
-He will deep dive into how business world would expect material economic benefits ushering in the new phase infusing AI into traditional industries.
-Under the “AI Infusion” outlook, he would elaborate how businesses may adopt AI to achieve productivity enhancements and digital transformation with insights, real world examples, and implications to the research community.
+With over 35 years of researching, developing, building, and now investing in AI, in this presentation, Dr. Kai-Fu Lee will give his unique perspectives on how AI is now moving from the age of major scientific discovery since deep learning breakthrough into the age of commercial implementations.
+He will dive deep into how the business world would expect material economic benefits ushering in the new phase of infusing AI into traditional industries.
+Under the “AI Infusion” outlook, he would elaborate on how businesses may adopt AI to achieve productivity enhancements and digital transformation with insights, real-world examples, and implications to the research community.

-Dr. Kai-Fu Lee is a former artificial intelligence researcher, former head of Google China and Microsoft Research Asia, and a long time investor in Chinese tech startups.
-Currently Chairman and CEO of Sinovation Ventures, he is one of the world’s leading AI expert in particular the fields of commercialization and application of AI.
+Dr. Kai-Fu Lee is a former artificial intelligence researcher, former head of Google China and Microsoft Research Asia, and a long-time investor in Chinese tech startups.
+Currently Chairman and CEO of Sinovation Ventures, he is one of the world’s leading AI experts, in particular in the fields of commercialization and application of AI.

 Tuomas Sandholm